 Introduced in 1987.
 The VT320 text terminal added to the VT220’s multinational capability by supporting ISO Latin-1.
 The graphics terminals in this series are the VT330 (monochrome), VT340 and VT340+ (both colour), but they may have been introduced later, because they have some features which make them more like the VT420.
 The VT340+ has a larger palette available than the VT340.

 Firsts: ISO Latin-1, full terminal state reports, 25th status line, Slot-in ROM card (on VT330 and VT340).

 Introduced in 1990.
 This terminal solved perhaps the biggest usability problem I had with all earlier terminals, by allowing me to fit up to 50 lines on the screen.
 It also supported two sessions, either one through each communication port, or by multiplexing two sessions on one line with a suitable terminal server.
 From a software point of view, it allowed the creation of windows on the screen by supporting rectangle operations and left and right margins for the first time.
 It felt more flimsy though: I preferred the earlier LK201 keyboard to the LK401 which came with this terminal, and the power switch felt like it would snap off every time I touched it.

 This series was launched in September 1993 with the VT510, a single-session monochrome text terminal and rounded-out in August 1994 by the VT520, a multi-session monochrome text terminal, and VT525, a multi-session colour text terminal.
-The VT500 Series terminals are still available today, from Boundless Technologies.
+The VT500 Series terminals are still available today, from Boundless Technologies, although they expect to stop production before the end of 2016.
 As well as emulating earlier VTs, these also emulate other popular ASCII terminals, such as Wyse and TeleVideo.